Data Center Boom: How AI Is Reshaping America’s Construction Landscape

 Are we approaching the end of the office‑dominated construction era?

-What does it mean when data centers become the centerpiece of physical infrastructure investment in the AI age?
+What does it mean when data centers become the centrepiece of physical infrastructure investment in the AI age?

-In the first chart, Politano highlights how US data center construction spending hit a record high in June 2025, exceeding $40 billion (annualized) for the first time ever.
-That’s a 28% increase year-over-year, and a stunning 190% increase since ChatGPT was launched in late 2022.
+In the first chart, Politano highlights how U.S. data center construction spending hit a record high in June 2025, exceeding $40 billion (annualised) for the first time ever.
+That’s a 28 % increase year‑over‑year, and a stunning 190 % increase since ChatGPT was launched in late 2022.
+These decisions are not happening in a vacuum; they reflect deliberate infrastructure strategy across the tech sector.

 From 2015 to 2020, spending hovered relatively flat, averaging under $15 billion.
-After the launch of ChatGPT, however, a sharp and sustained acceleration began — turning a once-steady line into a near-vertical growth trajectory.
+After the launch of ChatGPT and related ChatGPT-5 setup and tools, however, a sharp and sustained acceleration began—turning a once‑steady line into a near‑vertical growth trajectory.
+Investors responded to clear usage signals and capacity forecasts, aligning their compute buildout with the explosive demand for AI.

-Explosive demand for AI infrastructure: Large Language Models (LLMs) and other AI workloads require massive computational resources.
-This means more GPUs, more servers, and more power — all housed in modern, specialized data centers.
+Explosive demand for AI infrastructure.
+Large language models and other AI workloads require massive computational resources.
+This means more GPUs, more servers and more power—all housed in modern, specialised data centers.
+Supporting these workloads is now a core part of corporate compute strategy.

-Cloud computing dominance: As more businesses move operations to the cloud, tech companies are scaling up their physical backbones to support this shift.
+Cloud computing dominance.
+As more businesses move operations to the cloud, tech companies are scaling up their physical backbones to support this shift.
+The decision to double down on cloud capacity reflects a broader shift toward capacity planning in enterprise IT.

 But look at the crossover trend: